by Ted Chiang4 Comments

 October 2010 · 9781931520720 · trade paperback/ebook

-June 2016: Now available in a new edition from Vintage.
+June 2016: Now available in a New York Times bestselling edition from Vintage.

 The title story was made into the Oscar-winning Major Motion Picture starring Amy Adams, directed by Denis Villeneuve, from a script by Eric Heisserer.